Meet Our Co-Founder and Senior Editor

 Rich has been inducted into the church management “hall of fame” by The Church Network, and has served on the boards of several prominent charities, including the Evangelical Council for Financial Accountability (ECFA).

-He is a member of the Missouri Bar Association and the American Institute of Certified Public Accountants, and he is admitted to practice before the United States Tax Court.
+He is a member with inactive status for the Missouri Bar Association, and a past member of the American Institute of Certified Public Accountants.
+He was admitted to practice before the United States Tax Court.
 In 2009, he became a Registered Parliamentarian by successfully completing a qualifying examination administered by the National Association of Parliamentarians.
 He joined the ranks of 270 other Registered Parliamentarians in the United States.

 Recent posts by Richard R. Hammar